vedro-universe/vedro-docs/docs/tutorial/api/chapter3-contexts.md

 1. The `username` field should match the username defined in the `NewUserSchema`.
 2. The `token` field is a 40-character string composed of hexadecimal characters (0-9, a-f).
 3. The `created_at` field is a positive integer representing a Unix timestamp.

+_(these specifications are based on the method documentation available at [chat-api-tutorial.vedro.io/docs](https://chat-api-tutorial.vedro.io/docs#/default/auth_register))_

 With this definition in place, we can now incorporate the schema into our scenario.